 This life insurance buyer’s guide can help you decide how much insurance you need when choosing a policy that addresses your needs and fits your budget.
+Common uses of life insurance include mortgage and income protection, legacy planning, asset protection, estate planning, final expense and wealth protection.

 When you buy life insurance, decide how much you and what you can afford to pay.
-The main reason to buy life insurance is to plan for the future by covering the debts and your financial obligations when you pass.
+The most common reason to buy life insurance is to plan for the future by covering the debts and your financial obligations when you pass.
 Choose the combination of policy premium and benefits that provides protection in case you pass prematurely, live longer than expected or a combination of both.
 It makes sense to speak to an agent to review your insurance needs to information about policies that may be a good fit.

 If the policy you have now no longer meets your needs, you might be able to change your policy or add to it to get the coverage or benefits you want without replacing it.
 Keep in mind that a new policy may pay no benefits for some causes of death covered in your current policy.
 In sum, if you are thinking of buying a new policy, check with the agent or company that issued your current policy and ask for an updated illustration.